HugoPaquete/AEROSONIC-Sonifier-AI-Framework/README.md

 ## Scientific Context

-This framework is part of the research developed under the **FCT CEEC‑IND Grant 2024.09158.CEECIND — “AI as Catalyst”**, hosted at **INET‑md, University of Aveiro**.
+This framework is part of the research developed under the
+**FCT CEEC‑IND Grant 2024.09158.CEECIND — “AI as Catalyst”**,
+hosted at **INET‑md, University of Aveiro**.

 The project investigates:

 - artificial intelligence as a catalyst for artistic creation
 - real‑time sonification of environmental data
 - emergent behaviour in computational musical systems
-- hybrid architectures combining rule‑based, probabilistic, and chaotic processes
+- hybrid architectures combining rule‑based, probabilistic and chaotic processes

 ---